seek-oss/vocab/.changeset/solid-keys-find.md

 '@vocab/core': patch
 ---

-Fixes a bug causing the `@vocab/core/runtime` CJS entrypoint to bundled incorrectly, resulting in a runtime error
+Fixes a bug causing the `@vocab/core/runtime` CJS entrypoint to be bundled incorrectly, resulting in a runtime error